isene/rsh/README.md

 Add command nicks (aliases) with `:nick "some_nick = some_command"`, e.g. `:nick "ls = ls --color"`.
 Add general nicks that will substitute anything on a command line (not just commands) like this `:gnick "some_gnick = some_command"`, e.g. `:gnick "x = /home/user/somewhere"`.
 List (g)nicks with `:nick?`.
 Remove a nick with `:nick "-some_command"`, e.g. `:nick "-ls"` to remove an `ls` nick.
 Same for gnicks.

 ## Tab completion
 You can tab complete almost anything.
 Hitting `TAB` will try to complete in this priority: nicks, gnicks, commands, dirs/files.
 Hitting `TAB`after a `-` will list the command switches for the preceding command with a short explanation (from the command's --help), like this `ls -`(`TAB`) will list all the switches/options for the `ls` command.
+You can add to (or subtract from) the search criteria while selecting possible matches - hit any letter to specify the search, while backspace removes a letter from the search criteria.

+Hitting Shift-TAB will do a similar search through the command history - but with a general match of the search criteria (not only matching at the start).

 ## Integrations
 rsh is integrated with the [rtfm file manager](https://github.com/isene/RTFM) and with [fzf](https://github.com/junegunn/fzf).
 Just enter the command `r` and rtfm will be launched - and when you quit the file manager, you will drop back into rsh in the directory you where you exited rtfm.
 Enter the command `fzf` to launch the fuzzy finder - select the directory/file you want, press `ENTER` and you will find yourself in the directory where that item resides.